-Dr. Phillips and Dr. Walton of Legendary Smiles believe that brushing & flossing are critical components of effective orthodontic treatment and ensures that our patients continue to have clean and healthy smiles.
+Dr. Larkin, Dr. Lloyd, Dr. Walton and Dr. Phillips of Legendary Smiles believe that brushing & flossing are critical components of effective orthodontic treatment and ensures that our patients continue to have clean and healthy smiles.
 Plaque is formed by food particles building up between teeth and in your braces.
 This buildup leads to more bacteria in your mouth, which in turn can lead to gum disease, tooth decay, and even the loss of your teeth.
 However, such conditions rarely occur if you have a daily routine and pay careful attention to keeping your braces and teeth clean.

 When starting out with your braces or Invisalign treatment, we recommend brushing your teeth four times each day to help keep food particles from building up between your braces.
 Some recommended times include: